franklynux/terraform_wordpress_aws/README.md

 ## **2. Introduction to Terraform**

 Terraform is an open-source Infrastructure as Code (IaC) tool that allows you to define and provision infrastructure using a declarative configuration language.
 It enables you to manage cloud resources efficiently and consistently, making it easier to automate infrastructure deployment and management.

+### Terraform State and Statefiles

+Terraform maintains a state file that acts as a source of truth for your infrastructure.
+This state file tracks the current state of your resources, allowing Terraform to manage and update them effectively.

+When you run commands like `terraform apply`, `terraform plan`, or `terraform destroy`, Terraform uses the state file to determine what changes need to be made to your infrastructure.
+The state file is crucial for understanding the relationships between resources and ensuring that your infrastructure is consistent with your configuration files.

+By default, Terraform stores the state file locally, but it can also be configured to use remote backends (like S3 or Terraform Cloud) for better collaboration and state management.

 ## **Provider in Terraform**